Alert level 2 maintained over Taal

 (Eagle News)–An alert level 2 remains hoisted over Taal.

-The Philippine Institute of Volcanology and Seismology said activity in the main crater in the past 24 hours has been characterized by a “weak emission of steam-laden plumes rising 50-100 meters high.”
+The Philippine Institute of Volcanology and Seismology said activity in the main crater in the past 24 hours has been characterized by a “weak emission of steam-laden plumes rising 100 meters high..”

 It recommended that entry into TVI, Taal’s Permanent Danger Zone, be strictly prohibited.